 Then there’s – “It can’t be done!”
 After Christmas, my brother came all the way from Louisiana to build me a fence and these thoughts ran through our minds.
-In freezing temperatures, with an assembly line of hot water being hauled, the 55 posts were cemented into the ground providing a guide to just how large a project we had undertaken.
+In freezing temperatures, with an assembly line of hot water being hauled, the 55 posts were cemented into the ground providing a guide to the magnitude of the project .
 We only had an allotted amount of time.
 What if . . . there’s not enough time?
-My son-in-law and nephew were some really BIG helpers.
+My son-in-law and nephew were BIG helpers.
 My hubby worked hard and endured the cold like everyone else.
 My sis-in-law’s dad even got in on the action.
 After the cross-bars came the pickets, then two gates and one double gate.
 It was a huge undertaking!
-With God’s help, my brother made it happen with a great deal of work accomplished before he even set foot on the property.
+With God’s help, my brother made it happen with a great deal of work that had been accomplished before he even set foot on the property.
 I owe my little brother a lot.
 And even though it was much colder than we would have liked, we thank the Lord it didn’t rain or snow the entire time.

 As another year takes off, I find myself telling the Lord, “I can’t do it” considering all the unforeseen troubles and difficulties.
 Whether it’s taking down Christmas decorations, or building a fence, or the start of a New Year, or health issues, or finances, or family problems, I cry out to the Lord, “this can’t be done!”
 And it’s true, if attempted in my own strength.
 The job is so massive and the struggle is so real it’s overwhelming and I feel like my life is just one big mess.
 I can’t handle messes, and I try hard to keep messes from happening.
-But they come for me, from the four corners of the Universe and squeeze in on me.
+But they will always be a part of this life.

 When impossible situations are staring you in the face, and your flesh wants to run and hide, or hyperventilate and panic, where do you go to find help?
 What perspective do we need to adopt for how big and burdensome a new year can seem?